fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-07-Blazor-AWS-cost-usage.md

 With AWS Cost Management we can explore the costs and analyze it.

 # CodeBuild costs
 The CodeBuild cost for a Linux build machine is calculated in 0,01 euro cents per minute of execution.
 So if your run 3 release pipeline in a day, and each pipeline requires 4 minutes to complete, you'll have a cost of 0,12 cents per day.
 An average of 2,14 in a month (considering 20 working days).
+Not bad.

 # Elastic Beanstalk
 Each Elastic Beanstalk environment is based on EC2 instances and Elastic Load Balancing.
 The consumption is based on execution time and volume usage.